 Regular_Forecast.filtertp=Filter type.
 Method of selecting cashpoints.
 I = institution (all cashpoints).
 G = group.
 R = region.
 D = depot.
 C = cashpoint.

 Regular_Forecast.filter=Filter value.
 The ID of whatever was selected for “filtertp” above.
-Example: if filtertp=G, then filter is the Group ID for which forecast process should run.
+Example: if filtertp=G, then the filter is the Group ID for which the forecast process should run.

 Regular_Forecast.mailaddr=Email addresses, where the log file is sent once the process is completed